matter-labs/anvil-zksync/l1-setup/README.md

 Additionally, `state/l1-state-payload.txt` contains the payload version of anvil's state.
 In other words, you can inject state into a running anvil instance by submitting `anvil_loadState` JSON-RPC request with the contents of this file as the payload.

 Done!

+Note: Re-running this flow with the same input parameters will result in different contract configuration and L1 state.
+This is expected as `create2_factory_salt` is random each time.